Menu Close

 Your out-of-the-box Google Analytics setup isn’t getting the job done.
 Here’s how to fix it.

-Your bounce rate is at 95 percent and your average time on site is 10 seconds.
+Your bounce rate is at 95% and your average time on site is 10 seconds.
 Your content must be terrible, right?
 Not so fast.
 Many misunderstand how these metrics are measured — and few know how to fix them.
 Learn how this information is gathered, and how you can get more accurate data.

 How Bounce Rate and Session Duration Are Measured